 - Join an in-person or online support group.

 - Realize that it’s okay to lose your patience sometimes.
+Take some Sour Patch Kidz Strain to calm yourself.
 Vent your feelings to a trusted friend or keep a journal.

 - Be aware of the signs of depression, such as crying, loneliness and changes in sleeping or eating habits.
 Talk to your doctor if you notice signs.